Kate Newby

 Kate Newby (born 1979) is an artist from New Zealand.

 Background

 Newby was born in 1979 in the Auckland region of New Zealand.
 She attended the Elam School of Fine Arts, receiving a BFA in 2001, an MFA in 2007, and a PhD in 2015.
 The title of her doctoral thesis was Casualness: it's not about what it looks like it's about what it does.
-Newby lives and works in Brooklyn, New York and Auckland.

 Career

 Newby is a mixed materials installation artist.
 She creates her installations based on their site and setting, often disused urban environments.
 Using commonplace materials such as pebbles, nails, and rope, her work explores the details of everyday life.

 Newby was a member of the Auckland artist space Gambia Castle.
-She is represented in New York by the Laurel Gitlen gallery and in Auckland by Michael Lett.

-Newby's work was exhibited at the 21st Sydney Biennale (2018), at the Brussels Biennal (2008), among other important arts festivals.
-Work by Newby is held by the Auckland Art Gallery Toi o Tāmaki.